Hengle/Nexus-Security.github.io/content/posts/2016-09-09-sniper-3d-assassin-fun-gun-shooting_6.md

 AIM and SHOOT!
 Download now for free one of the best FPS shooting games.
 Clash with the criminals on different scenarios full of action.

-Sniper 3D AssassinÂ® in 7 words: great gameplay, awesome visuals and entertaining missions.
+Sniper 3D Assassin® in 7 words: great gameplay, awesome visuals and entertaining missions.
 And best of all?
 It's a free fps game to pass the time!
 Defend the victims from kidnappings to bomb attacks to a Vegas hitman: hostage survival is critical!

 **Features:**
 \* Ultra realistic 3D graphics and cool animations